Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Recognizing when to seek legal representation can significantly impact your case outcome.
 Early attorney involvement preserves evidence and builds a strong record of misconduct that insurers can't dismiss.

-Additional red flags include adjusters who won't return calls for weeks, denial letters referencing policy provisions that don't exist, or threats to non-renew your coverage if you don't accept their settlement offer.
-Watch for adjusters who make verbal promises but refuse to document them in writing, or who pressure you to sign releases before explaining what rights you're giving up.
-These are the same patterns that led to the multi-million dollar verdicts in 2025.
+Additional red flags include adjusters who won't return calls for weeks, denial letters referencing policy provisions that don't exist, threats to non-renew your coverage if you don't accept their settlement offer, automated denial notices with no clear human review, or adjusters who pressure you to sign releases before explaining what rights you're giving up.

 Attorneys experienced in bad faith litigation understand insurance regulations and can identify violations you might miss.
 They preserve critical evidence before it disappears, file complaints with insurance regulators, and handle negotiations while you focus on recovery.
 Insurers often change their position once an attorney gets involved, recognizing they face serious liability exposure.

 An attorney can immediately send a preservation letter requiring the insurer to maintain all claim-related documents, preventing destruction of incriminating evidence.
 They also understand which state laws apply and whether your case qualifies for statutory damages that significantly increase settlement value.
-Learn more about fighting a wrongful claim denial with professional help.
+Learn more about resolving car insurance disputes with professional help.

 Attorney Fee Arrangements